Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems: Discussion

 \section{Discussion}

 We have described a comprehensive framework for solving quasi-free and quadratic Lindblad master equations of Markovian fermionic and bosonic systems.
-The equations of motion for $k$-particle correlation functions form closed hierarchies and can hence be solved efficiently.
+The equations of motion for $k$-particle Green's functions form closed hierarchies and can hence be solved efficiently.
 With a formalism of ladder super-operators, the Liouvillians can be brought into a convenient third-quantized form that reveals a block-triangular structure.
 For the quasi-free case, canonical transformations lead to a many-body Jordan normal form and a biorthogonal operator basis in which the Liouvillian is triangular, revealing the full many-body spectrum.
 Fermionic systems always have at least one steady state.
 For bosonic systems, this is not necessarily the case, and we described criteria for the existence of steady states, the stability of the systems, and their relaxation properties.

-This systematic treatment may be useful for the further development of perturbative and renormalization-group techniques, exact solutions, or numerical methods.
-Our motivation for this work was an investigation on criticality and dissipative phase transitions in quadratic open systems.
-Corresponding results will be presented in a companion paper.
+Beyond the study of specific models, this systematic treatment may be useful for further developments of perturbative and renormalization-group techniques, exact solutions, and numerical methods.
+Our motivation for this work was an investigation of criticality and dissipative phase transitions in quadratic open systems.
+Corresponding results are presented in the companion paper \cite{Zhang2022-129}.